greezyzilla/node-epos-agent/README.md

 1. Display simulated printer commands in the console
 2. Return success responses for all print operations
 3. Include mock output data in API responses

+## Background Mode

+The application can run in background mode without showing a terminal window.
+This is useful when:
+- You want to run the application without a visible terminal/command prompt
+- You need to start the application from a script or service
+- You're setting up the application to run at system startup

+When running in background mode:
+- Console output is redirected to log files in the `logs` directory
+- The process runs detached from the terminal
+- You can still access the web interface as normal

+To terminate the application when running in background mode, use the "Terminate Application" button in the dashboard.

+## Terminating the Application

+The dashboard includes a "Terminate Application" button in the System Status section.
+This is useful when:
+- You need to shut down the application cleanly
+- Another instance is already running and you need to free the port
+- You're running the application in background mode and need a way to stop it

+The terminate function is protected by a server-generated key that is unique to each instance, so only the current session can terminate the application.

 ## API Endpoints